monisha-subramani/nagarro-assignment/README.md

 Build
 -----
+Note: In the AccountStatement project, Please make sure to change the "spring.datasource.url" value of jdbc:ucanaccess driver(line no 7) in the application.properties to point to the accountsdb.accdb DB file

--> mvn clean install (Do this for both AccountStatement and UserAccount projects
+-> mvn clean install (Do this for both AccountStatement and UserAccount projects)

 Run